venomXop8/Instagram-reels-downloader/README.md

 A simple website/API for downloading Instagram videos, built with Next.js.
 It works seamlessly and allows you to download videos with no hassle.

-> **Note**
-> The website preview has been shut down due to exceeding the free usage limit on Vercel, with more than **2,000,000** visits in the past week.
-Since this is a non-profit project, I had to close it.

 ## Description